Local’s Guide to Josefstadt, the 8th District of Vienna

 Piaristenkirche

-A testament to Baroque architectural prowess, Piaristenkirche stands as a homage to Maria Treu, its divine muse.
-Dating back to 1698, it is on of the oldest churches in Vienna.
+A Baroque landmark of the Piarist Order, the Piaristenkirche (Maria Treu) anchors the surrounding square.
+The Piarists have been present here since 1697/98; the church and adjoining school were completed in the 18th century.
 Every element of its design, from the awe-inspiring frescoes that grace its walls to the meticulously crafted sculptures that dot its interior, showcases the zenith of artistic expression of that era.
 As one steps inside, the church embraces its visitors with an enveloping sense of tranquility, providing a stark, peaceful contrast to the ever-busy streets of Vienna outside its doors.

 St. Stephankirche from Josefstadter Street, Vienna

-St. Stephankirche from Josefstadter Street (Josefstadt Theater on the left).
+Stephansdom seen from Josefstädter Straße (Theater in der Josefstadt on the left).
 Photo by Alis Monte [CC BY-SA 4.0], via Connecting the Dots

 Theater in der Josefstadt

-Established in 1788, this iconic theatre is one of the oldest still-running theaters in Vienna.
+Founded in 1788, this iconic house is Vienna’s oldest continuously operating theatre.
 Over the centuries, it has hosted plays by celebrated Austrian writers and has seen performances by legendary actors.
 Its lavish architecture and rich history make it a beacon for theatre enthusiasts worldwide, as it continues to showcase high-quality productions.

 Palais Strozzi